 The next large piece seems to be more grounded, an overturned boat with a lapstrake hull.
 It supposed to be on a beach.
 There’s an obvious horizon and shoreline in the upper right part of the painting but in the lower left side it disappears and becomes more of a reflection, to me a metaphor of looking at the past.

 Over the years I’ve continued to return to this image.
-When I’m bored or tired of doing landscapes I intentionally switch of that part of my think and work on something different.
+When I’m bored or tired of doing landscapes I intentionally switch off that part of my thinking and work on something different.
 I started doing these driftwood pieces three or four summers ago to get away from landscape painting.
 As much as I enjoy that, it becomes more labor than love.
-The “Driftwood For” happened by forced accident.
-I pulled an old painting out of the rack that I never quite resolved and decided to rework the old painting by painting over and applying driftwood to the surface.
+The “Driftwood Dory” happened by forced accident.
+I pulled an old painting out of the rack that I never quite resolved and decided to rework it, painting over and applying driftwood to the surface.
 Every afternoon that summer I’d take a break in the afternoon and spend an hour collecting pieces of driftwood on the beach.
 The pieces on this painting in particular are broken pieces of dune fencing that is staked along the dunes in the winter to help prevent erosion.
-This only partially works.
-The Nor’easters of the winter wreak destruction to the coastline here as 50-75 mph winds wash the surf up to the dunes and rakes the dune fencing away.
+This only partially serves its purpose.
+The Nor’easters of winter wreak destruction to the coastline here as 50-75 mph winds wash the surf up to the dunes and rakes the dune fencing away.
 The fence, after several months of being tumbled down the beach ends up in small pieces left to dry out in the hot sun of summer.
 They’re slightly curved and twisted into the shape of a single steamed lapstrake piece that gets wrapped to a the ribs or vertical frame of a wooden hull.
 The most significant part of this whole process to me was that I had no idea what I was doing.
 I’d never done anything like it.
 I was putting together parts of a puzzle without a picture to go by.
 Still, they made sense somehow. tbc…